ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 print(AgentLoc)
 print(len(AgentLoc))
 ```
 Here, we follow the same approach.
 One of the key points here is writing correctly the where clause.
 This code uses two nested loops.
 The first one iterates over each element of `AgentLoc` list of lists.
 That is because we need to use `i[0]` and `i[1]` to select the first and second element of each individual list (or tuple).
-Notice too, that as part of the where clause, we need to use `str(agent)` to
+Notice too, that as part of the where clause, we need to use `str(agent)`.
 ```python
 # For every unique [marketer_id, address_type] pair, make a list of unique
 # distances values and get the maximum value